debnathsubhradip/Website/README.md

 # Website
 This repository hosts the website of Subhradip Debnath.

-If you cannot anything else other than this shit !
+If you see cannot anything else other than this shit !
 It may be bee cause the site is under repair :)

 Please come back another time !